Taking your baby swimming is a fun activity and an excellent way to bond with your little one.

 - On the first few trips do not exceed 10 minutes in the water with your baby.
 As they become more comfortable you can gradually increase the time, but keep the maximum time in the pool to 30 minutes until your child is one years old.

-- Do not put your baby under water in a pool until they are at least 6 months old, or 12 months if in salt water (more on this later).
+- Do not put your baby under water until they are at least 6 months old, or 12 months if in salt water (more on this later).

 - If you’re not in a formal swimming lesson where there is a teacher present, make sure there is a life guard on duty in case you get into any difficulty.